-- 1. Looked-after children or previously Looked-after children but ceased to be so because they were adopted (or became subject to a child arrangements, or special guardianship order).
-The definition of Looked after is as follows: A child is looked after by a local authority if he or she has been provided with accommodation for a continuous period of more than 24 hours, in the circumstances set out in sections 20 and 21 of the Children Act 1989, or is placed in the care of a local authority by virtue of an order made under part IV of the Act. - 2.
-Children for whom there are particular medical or social reasons which, in the Governors' view, justifies admission to a particular school.
-Supporting evidence from a registered professional, such as a medical practitioner, psychologist or social worker, must be provided which sets out the particular reasons why the school in question is the most suitable school and the difficulties that would be caused if the child had to attend another school.
-A panel of Governors will consider the information presented and will determine whether the evidence is sufficiently compelling to apply this criterion to the application.
-The Governors, if it is considered appropriate, will seek the views of the School Doctor or Educational Psychologist in the event of parents requesting admission on medical or psychological grounds.
-This criterion cannot be considered if the required documents have not been received.
-Few applications fall within this category.
+- Looked-after children or previously Looked-after children but ceased to be so because they were adopted (or became subject to a child arrangements or special guardianship order). - The definition of Looked after is as follows:- - A child is looked after by a local authority, religious authorities or other organisations that act in the public benefit if he or she has been provided with accommodation for a continuous period of more than 24 hours, in the circumstances set out in sections 20 and 21 of the Children Act 1989, or is placed in the care of a local authority by virtue of an order made under part IV of the Act.
+This provision also exists for children previously in such care, outside of England. - Siblings students with elder brothers or sisters, stepbrothers or stepsisters, half-brothers, or halfsisters, adopted brothers or adopted sisters living together as part of one household, already attending the preferred school, and expected to continue at the school in the following school year.

+For clarity, Siblings will initially be ranked by siblings + catchment + partner school by distance, then by siblings + catchment by distance, siblings + Partner school by distance and finally by siblings by distance.

-- Siblings students with elder brothers or sisters, step-brothers or step-sisters, half-brothers or half-sisters, adopted brothers or adopted sisters living together as part of one household, already attending the preferred school, and expected to continue at the school in the following school year. - 4.
-Children resident within the designated catchment zone of the school.
-Children will be classed within this category if they and their parents/carers are resident within the area served by the school on the closing date for applications. - 5.
-Children not resident within a school's local catchment zone but attending a school designated as a partner school for admissions purposes, as out-of-zone students.
-These Primary schools are: Barrow CE Primary School Boughton Heath Primary School Cherry Grove Primary School Christleton Primary School Huntington Community Primary School Oldfield Primary School Saighton CE Primary School Waverton Community Primary School - 6.
-Children of staff employed by the school who have been employed for two or more years by the 1 September of the year of entry, or who have been recruited to meet a particular skills shortage. - 7.
-Distance measured in a straight line from the centrally plotted Basic Land and Property Unit point (BLPU) of the child's home address to the centrally plotted BLPU point of the school as defined by Local Land and Property Gazetteer.
+- Children of staff employed by The Learning Trust who have been employed for two or more years by the 1 September of the year of entry, or who have been recruited to meet a particular skills shortage. - For clarity, applicants in this category will be ranked by distance. - 4.
+Children resident within the designated catchment area of the school as defined by Cheshire West and Chester.

+Children will be classed within this category if they and their parents/carers are resident within the area served by the school on the closing date for applications.

+For clarity, applicants in this category will be ranked initially by Catchment and Partner school by distance, then Catchment by distance.

+Proof of address may be required to verify place of residence.

+Children not resident within a school's local catchment area but attending a school designated as a partner school for admissions purposes, as outof-zone students.
+These Primary schools are:

+Barrow CE Primary School

+Boughton Heath Primary School

+Cherry Grove Primary School

+Christleton Primary School

+Huntington Community Primary School

+Oldfield Primary School

+6. Distance - Distances are measured in a straight line from the centrally plotted Basic Land and Property Unit point (BLPU) of the child's home address to the centrally plotted BLPU point of the school as defined by Local Land and Property Gazetteer (LLPG).
 Proof of address may be required to verify place of residence.